Chase Freedom Unlimited®

 Roadside Dispatch and Auto Collision Damage Waiver Lost/Stolen Card Reporting ID Navigator from Norton

-Because of the similar names you might think the Chase Freedom Flex, Freedom Unlimited, and regular Chase Freedom are one and the same, but you’d be mistaken.
-The cards differ greatly, and not just because the Freedom (not the Flex) is currently not available to new applicants.
+Because of the similar names, you might think the Chase Freedom Flex, Freedom Unlimited, and regular Chase Freedom are one and the same, but you’d be mistaken.
+The cards differ greatly, not just because the Freedom (not the Flex) is currently unavailable to new applicants.
 Here’s how the two Freedom Cards compare:

 Chase Freedom Unlimited Chase Freedom Flex Chase Freedom